 The most common SEC forms that companies must file include:

-Form 10-K is the annual report issued by a firm at the end of the fiscal year.
+Form 10-K is the annual report issued by a firm at the end of its fiscal year.
 It includes a detailed summary of the company’s results for the year, risk factors, management discussions, analysis of financial condition, and the details of all the annual financial statements.

 The 10-Q form presents a summary of the company’s operations by quarter, mainly the first three-quarters of the year.
 It includes the main financial statements, analysis of financial condition, and risk factors.
+However, the financial statements submitted with Form 10-Q are not required to be audited, and are, therefore, considered less reliable.

 Where to Find SEC Filings

 SEC filings are available online at the official SEC website, www.sec.gov.
 Also, most of the publicly traded companies that submit SEC filings to the regulatory body also publish the reports on their websites, under the “investor relations” tab.
-However, some of the SEC filings are kept confidential and therefore are not publicly available.
+However, some of the SEC filings are kept confidential and, therefore, are not publicly available.
 Obtaining the available SEC forms and interpreting them correctly can help investors make timely investment decisions.